 - Assessment of inner-city UFT demand and practice, suggestion for policy refinement in certain cases (e.g. off-peak hour deliveries, development of loading area policy and regulation, establishment and usage, based on citizen and user demands and needs)

 - Optimal distance of UCCs from the endpoint of delivery,

-- Impact of freight vehicles from UCCs on the environment/traffic, depending on vehicle size.
+- Impact of freight vehicles from UCCs on the environment and ond the traffic, depending on vehicle size.